 What makes Furman University one of the nation's premier undergraduate liberal arts colleges?
-We believe it's our signature approach to the liberal arts.
-Our academic program teaches students how to think critically, how to evaluate and create, and how to see things from multiple perspectives.
+We believe it's our academics.
+Our top-notch faculty are committed to teaching students how to think critically, how to evaluate and create, and how to see things from multiple perspectives.
 Because of these principles, our students graduate broadly-educated and well-rounded, prepared for leadership, and eager to take on the challenges of a complex world.
 Sure, we're a little biased.
 But consider the facts:

 - Six out of 10 graduates are working in some business-related field, including marketing, accounting, finance and public relations.